 Azure Data Factory (ADF) is a powerful cloud-based data integration service provided by Microsoft Azure, designed to facilitate the creation of workflows for managing and automating the movement and transformation of data.
 As organisations increasingly rely on data-driven decision-making, the demand for skilled professionals who can effectively manage data pipelines and integrate various systems has surged.
-In this article, we will explore Azure Data Factory Interview Questions along with answers to help you prepare for your upcoming interview.
-To enter the field or an experienced professional seeking to refresh your knowledge, these questions will provide valuable insights into the key concepts and practical applications of ADF.
+This comprehensive guide explores Azure Data Factory interview questions along with detailed answers to help you prepare for your upcoming interview.

 Azure Data Factory (ADF) is a fully managed cloud-based data integration service that allows you to create, schedule, and orchestrate data workflows.
 It enables you to connect to on-premises and cloud-based data sources, ingest and transform data, and store it in a centralized data repository like Azure Data Lake or Azure SQL Database.
 ADF supports both batch and real-time data integration scenarios, allowing for efficient data processing and analytics.